data-integrations/datastream-delta-plugins/docs/datastream-cdcSource.md

 **Stream ID:** The ID of the existing Datastream stream.
 Only applicable when you want to use an existing Datastream stream.

 **Connectivity Method** How you want the Datastream to connect to your database.
-Please refer [https://cloud.google.com/datastream/docs/source-network-connectivity-options](https://cloud.google.com/datastream/docs/source-network-connectivity-options) about what each option means and what you need to do for your network settings.
+See [Source network connectivity options](https://cloud.google.com/datastream/docs/source-network-connectivity-options) about what each option means and what you need to do for your network settings.

 **Host (in the <b>Basic</b> section):** The hostname or IP address of your SSH tunnel bastion server.
 Only applicalbe when you choose `Forward SSH Tunnel` as your `Connectivity Method`.